-WAPs are required for various reasons including: protecting council assets, protecting other utility assets that are located within the councils’ road reserves, improving the safety of motorists, improving the safety of those working in the road reserve and co-ordinating work in the road reserve to reduce conflicts.
+WAPs are needed for various reasons including: protecting council assets, protecting other utility assets that are located within the councils’ road reserves, improving the safety of motorists, improving the safety of those working in the road reserve and co-ordinating work in the road reserve to reduce conflicts.

 What happens if I don't have a WAP?

 If you do not have a WAP you will be asked to stop work and restrictions to your future network access may be implemented/enforced.

 What information do I need to include with my Corridor Access Request (CAR)?

 You will need to include a Traffic Management Plan (TMP), Full scope of Works (A3 Form), consents, plans or photos.